-Bonus tip!
-Make the sales rep a resource, not a combatant
+Tip #4: Make the sales rep a resource, not a combatant

-The software you choose needs to not only have the functionality your business requires, but it also needs to come with a commitment to customer service to you.
+The software you choose needs to not only have the functionality your business requires, but it also needs to come with a commitment to customer service for you.
 This relationship starts right away as you’re working with the sales rep for demos and pricing of their product.

 You can help set up the relationship for success by setting specific meeting times, being responsive, and expecting them to do the same for you.
 Let them know that you expect proactive, detailed, and clear information about their product and customer service offerings.
-This will keep you in control and able to get what you need when you need it.

 Next steps: Manage software vendors with confidence